 - You have a limited budget and strict deadlines

 Yet, in reality, only a few projects can boast of having clearly defined technical requirements.
 It’s hard to foresee all the nuances from the beginning, which makes adjustments and alterations an indispensable part of building a successful software project.

 Time and material pricing model

 This software development pricing model assumes you pay for the time the development team spends on the project.
-On top of that, you also need to cover additional expenses (i.e., materials) like buying SSL certificates, using paid frameworks, fees to submit apps to the stores, and other associated costs.
+On top of that, you also need to cover additional expenses (i.e., material) like buying SSL certificates, using paid frameworks, fees to submit apps to the stores, and other associated costs.

 Among the benefits the T&M model can offer are:

 Quick start.
-There is no need to spend weeks preparing huge specification documents that might change during the development.
+There is no need to spend weeks preparing huge specification documents that might change during development.
 Instead, you outline your priorities and start the development as soon as the contract is signed.